opencast/opencast/docs/guides/admin/docs/installation/rpm-fedora.md

     dnf search opencast

-This will list four kinds of packages:
+This will list three kinds of packages:

 `opencastXX` is the package that was used for the basic installation.
 It represents a default Opencast distribution.
 This is what you would get if you built Opencast from source and do not change any options.

 The `opencastXX-distribution-...` packages will install preconfigured Opencast distributions.
 Have a look at the Opencast Distribution section below for more information about the different distributions.

-`opencastXX-profile-...` are the Opencast profiles from the main pom.xml.
-Each profile keeps track of a couple of modules.
-You should only install these if you know what you are doing.

 `opencastXX-module-...` are the Opencast modules itself.
 It should only be necessary to install these directly in special cases.
 And you should only do that if you know what you are doing.